gangelo/branch-name/README.md

 ```
 #### Creating a Branch Name that Contains Forward-Slashes (`/`)

-This can be accomplished in different ways; here are some examples:
+This can be accomplished in different ways; below are some examples,

-Embed the forward-slashes using the `--format-string/-x` option:
+##### Embed the forward-slashes using the configuration format-string option

+Specifically, the `--format-string/-x` option.

 ```shell
 $ branch-name create -x "%u/%t %d" "Remove debug code" UX-54321